BugBusterSWE/adminManual/chapters/managementCompanies.md

 ![](../img/showCompanies.png)

 ## Remove a company
-Clicking on a company name, you can see the button to remove it from Maas
+Clicking on a company name, you can see the button to remove it from Maas.

 ## Show company's members
-Clicking on a company name, you can view all its members
+Clicking on a company name, you can view all its members.